-No, a board of men and women from this community independently govern the school.
+No, a board of men and women from this community independently governs the school.

 15. Is Adolesco Preparatory School a non-profit organization?

-Adolesco Prep is a registered non-profit organization formed in Louisiana and is in the process of seeking 501(c)(3) status from the IRS.
+Yes, Adolesco Prep is a registered non-profit organization formed in Louisiana and is a 501(c)(3).

 16. Are colleges accepting students from University-Model® schools?

-Students from the original University-Model® school in Arlington, Texas, which has been in operation since 1993, have had no difficulty in gaining entrance to colleges and universities nationwide.
+University-Model® schools have been in operation since 1993, now with roughly 100 across the United States.
+University-Model® students have no difficulty gaining entrance into colleges and universities.
 In fact, the majority of graduates have been awarded scholarships for academic achievement, student leadership, and athletic or artistic ability.
-UM schools stay informed on the current and projected entrance requirements of major four-year universities.
+UM® schools stay informed on the current and projected entrance requirements of major four-year universities.
 This allows school officials to be sure that the course offerings are meeting or exceeding college standards.
-In addition, UMS students are attractive to colleges because of their strong work ethic, successful study habits, leadership skills, and character as demonstrated through various student activities - academic, athletic, artistic, and governmental.
+In addition, UM® students, especially Classically educated, are attractive to colleges because of their strong work ethic, successful study habits, leadership skills, emotional maturity, and character as demonstrated through various student activities - academic, athletic, artistic, and governmental.

-Adolesco Preparatory Academy will be enrolling grades K3 through 6th grade.
-We plan to add grades 7th through 12th with each subsequent year.
+Adolesco Preparatory Academy offers grades Preschool through 9th grade.
+We plan to add 10th grade through 12th with each subsequent year.

 18. Are you accredited?

-Adolesco Preparatory Academy will be working alongside NAUMS, Inc., to be certified and accredited through the highly esteemed COGNIA accreditation organization, formerly known as AdvancED.
+Adolesco Preparatory Academy will be working alongside NAUMS, Inc. in the Fall of 2023 to become certified and simultaneously accredited through the highly esteemed COGNIA accreditation organization, formerly known as AdvancED.